High-Order Localized Dissipation Weighted Compact Nonlinear Scheme for Shock- and Interface-Capturing in Compressible Flows: Numerical tests

 Since the velocity and pressure are constant, the problems are basically linear advections of density disturbances.
-Therefore, the exact solutions are given respective by
+Therefore, the exact solutions are given respective by:

 Simulations using different schemes are conducted up to $t = 2$ with mesh refinements from $N = 4$ to $N = 128$ in each direction.
-All simulations are run with very small constant time steps in order to observe the spatial order of accuracy of different numerical schemes. $\Delta t / \Delta x = 0.01$ and $\Delta t / \Delta x = 0.005$ are chosen for one-dimensional and two-dimensional flows.
+All simulations are run with very small constant time steps in order to observe the spatial order of accuracy of different numerical schemes. $\Delta t / \Delta x = 0.01$ and $\Delta t / \Delta x = 0.005$ are chosen for 1D and 2D flows.

-Tab.~\ref{table:1D_L2_error_and_rate_of_convergence_single_species} and ~\ref{table:2D_L2_error_and_rate_of_convergence_single_species} show the $L_2$ errors and the computed rates of convergence of density for the one-dimensional and two-dimensional single-species advection problems from different schemes at $t=2$.
+Tables~\ref{table:1D_L2_error_and_rate_of_convergence_single_species} and \ref{table:2D_L2_error_and_rate_of_convergence_single_species} show the $L_2$ errors and the computed rates of convergence of density for the 1D and 2D single-species advection problems from different schemes at $t=2$.
 From the tables, we can see that all schemes achieve the expected rates of convergence in the conservation equations.
 WCNS5-JS and WCNS5-Z are essentially fifth order accurate while both WCNS6-CU-M2 and WCNS6-LD also achieve the desired sixth order accuracy.
 Comparing the $L_2$ errors among the schemes, it is clear that WCNS's with CU-M2 and LD interpolations lead to smaller numerical errors over the upwind-biased JS and Z interpolations.
 The difference between WCNS6-CU-M2 and WCNS6-LD interpolations is almost unnoticeable in these two smooth flow problems.